Standardized Testing

 |

-Typically late fall/winter of junior year, then again fall of senior year.
-Often students also retake the ACT in spring of junior year. |
+Typically in the late fall/winter of junior year, then again in the fall of senior year.
+Often students retake the ACT in spring of junior year. |

 Duolingo | Measures one's ability to use and understand English at the university level.
-Students whose first language is not English must take either Duolingo or the TOEFL.
-Students should consult with their college counselor to confirm whether they should take Duolingo or TOEFL.
+Students whose first language is not English should consult with their college counselor to confirm whether they should take Duolingo, TOEFL, or IELTS.

 |